-Having considered the available information, one of two outcomes will be reached.
-It may be decided that the child or young person does not require an EHC needs assessment and if so, we will write to the parents/carers advising of the reason why an EHC needs assessment has not been agreed, their rights of appeal, and notify them that they will be invited to attend a next steps meeting with the SEN Service and the relevant education setting.
+Having considered the available information, one of two outcomes will be reached:

-If it is agreed that an EHC needs assessment is required, then the SEN Service will contact all relevant parties to start the second stage of the EHC needs assessment process.
+- It may be decided that the child or young person does not require an EHC needs assessment.
+If this is the case, we will write to the parents/carers advising of the reason why an EHC needs assessment has not been agreed, their rights of appeal, and notify them that they will be invited to attend a next steps meeting with the SEN Service and the relevant education setting. - It may be decided that an EHC needs assessment is required.
+If this is the case, the SEN Service will contact all relevant parties to start the second stage of the EHC needs assessment process.